paci00/r_portfolio/README.md

 ~400 lines of code

 # suicides_rates project
+Analyzing data on the suicide rate, looking for links to GDP per capita.

    -cleaning and transforming data
    -creating a transposed data frame (date, country, gdp, sui, unm)
    -maximum, minimum and average GDP pc and suicide rate for each year analyzed